Home Education and Term-Time Holidays: No Fines, No Term Dates (UK)

-If you’ve got kids and a phone, you’ve probably already met Duo — the bright green owl who won’t stop reminding you to practise your French.
-But is Duolingo actually any good for children?
+If you’ve got kids and a phone, you’ve probably already met Duo, the bright green owl who won’t stop reminding you to practise your French.
+But is Duolingo for kids actually any good?
 As a home educating mum of two (10 and 12), I’ve been using it with my daughters for over a year.
 Here’s what I genuinely think.

 Duolingo is a free language learning app available on iOS and Android.
 There are actually two separate apps to know about.
-Duolingo ABC is designed for children aged 3–6 and focuses on literacy and phonics rather than foreign languages — no ads, no in-app purchases, and a safe space for little ones to learn letter sounds and early reading.
+Duolingo ABC is designed for children aged 3 to 8 and focuses on literacy and phonics rather than foreign languages, with no ads, no in-app purchases, and a safe space for little ones to learn letter sounds and early reading.
 The main Duolingo app is where older children (roughly 7+) can learn over 40 languages through gamified, bite-sized lessons.

 This is where it gets nuanced, because the answer really depends on the child.

-Ages 3–6: Use Duolingo ABC only.
+Ages 3–6: Use Duolingo ABC only (it officially runs to age 8).
 The main app’s social features, leaderboards, and streak pressure are too much for this age group.
-ABC is genuinely excellent — clean, calm, and focused on phonics and early reading.
+ABC is genuinely excellent: clean, calm, and focused on phonics and early reading.
+If early reading is your main goal, we round up more options in our guide to free reading apps for kids that are not just phonics.

 Ages 6–10: The main app works well here, but I’d recommend turning off the social/friends feed in settings to keep things focused on actual learning rather than competing.
 My youngest started at 8 and loved the structure of short lessons she could finish in five minutes.

 Ages 11–13: This is peak “streak” age.
-The daily streak becomes social currency — my eldest treats her 400-day streak like a trophy.
+The daily streak becomes social currency, and my eldest treats her 400-day streak like a trophy.
 Watch for anxiety around the 24-hour clock, though.
 Remind them a Streak Freeze exists and using it doesn’t mean they’ve failed.

 Ages 14+: Duolingo is a solid foundation but shouldn’t be the only tool at this age.
 If your teenager is working towards GCSEs in a language, they’ll need speaking practice and grammar depth that Duolingo alone won’t provide.